kvietmeier/AzureLabs/scripts/README.md

 <br>
 Some of these "scripts" aren't meant to be run as a single script but are collections of useful commands and code snippets to be run interactively using the ISE or VSC.
+At some point I will merge them into larger scripts as functions but for now they exist as seperate utilities.

 Especially -
 ```
 scripts/NetworkTroubleshooting.ps1
 ```
+This file is a collection of various Powershell and OS commands/utilities for troubleshooting networks.

 ## Author